mbarcia/CSV-Payments-PoC/docs/PUBLISHING.md

 mvn versions:revert
 ```

-This ensures that all modules in the multi-module project are updated consistently.
+This ensures that all modules in the multimodule project are updated consistently.

 ### Flatten Plugin Configuration